SCRFA

 Postgraduate research

-Masters and Doctoral postgraduates work on a wide range of species and issues with emphasis on local fauna, their biology, conservation and management, with international projects in Southeast Asia and the Pacific Ocean.
+Masters and Doctoral postgraduates work on a wide range of species and issues with emphasis on local fauna, their biology, conservation and management, locally and with international projects in Southeast Asia and the Pacific Ocean.
 Recently completed and current research include croaker (Sciaenidae) biology and swim bladder trade, seabream (Sparidae) sexual pattern and fishery, shark fishery history and biology and conservation of local shark species, the coral trout, Plectropomus leopardus, international live reef fish trade, population structure of groupers, and sea cucumber biology and fishery.

 icon1Return to the Index